 First of all, connect to your server via SSH and make sure that all your system software is up to date.
-Run the following command to update the package list and upgrade all your system software to the latest version available:
+Run the following command to update the package list and upgrade all of your system software to the latest version available:

 sudo apt-get update && sudo apt-get -y upgrade